 We've learned that primary cortex is spatially organized so that nearby image points map to nearby cortical points.
 Can we say more about the metrical structure of this mapping?
 As one moves from an image point above the corresponding foveal/fixation point (i.e. along the vertical meridian) along an arc (say counter-clockwise), the corresponding point on V1 moves up in a roughly straight line.
 In other words, retinal rings map (approximately) to vertical cortical lines.
-If one moves from the fovea along a "spoke" to the periphery, the corresponding point on V1 moves from near the pole (most posterior point) of the occipetal cortex toward interior and anterior region of V1.
+If one moves from the fovea along a "spoke" to the periphery, the corresponding point on V1 moves from near the pole (most posterior point) of the occipital cortex toward interior and anterior region of V1.
 In other words, retinal spokes map (approximately) to horizontal lines.
 The change from image coordinates to cortical coordinates has been modeled as a log polar or complex log map (Schwarz, 1977).
 For a demo, see smallRetinaCortexMap.nb.

-The cortex is to a first approximation a 2D sheet.
+Let's treat the cortex as a 2D sheet.
 The topographical map says how to map retinal positions to cortical positions: i.e. take 2D inputs to 2D outputs.
-But we know that cortex represents more than postional features--i.e. takes N-D inputs to 2-D outputs, where N>2.
+But we know that cortex represents more than postional features.
+Cells show selectivity for the degree of ocularity, orientation, motion,...This suggests that a functional role for the spatial organization of cortex is to map N-D inputs (in feature space) to 2-D outputs (topographic cortical space), where N>2.